Stride’s Commitments to Privacy

 - How does Stride treat personally identifiable information about children under 13?

 - What are my California privacy rights?

 - What information is collected or shared on message boards and chats?

-“K12 Inc.” or “K12” means K12 Inc. and all of its subsidiaries and Affiliates.
-An “Affiliate” of K12 Inc. is an entity that controls, is controlled by, or under common control with K12, where “control” means the possession, directly or indirectly, of the power to direct or cause the direction of the management policies of an entity, whether through the ownership of securities, by contract or otherwise.
+“Stride” (or “We”) means Stride, Inc. and its subsidiaries and Affiliates.
+An “Affiliate” of Stride, Inc. is an entity that controls Stride, Inc., is controlled by Stride, Inc., or is under common control with Stride, Inc. “Control” means the direct or indirect possession of the power to direct or cause the direction of the management policies of an entity.

 What laws generally apply to student records?

 Stride obeys laws that protect education records.
 This includes the Family Educational Rights and Privacy Act (“FERPA”) and state laws about student records.
 Other entities can access those records only if allowed by those laws and they agree to keep them confidential as required by those same laws.
 Stride does not use a student’s PI to target the student for advertising.
 Stride does not sell PI.
 Stride does not illegally create profiles about a student.
 Stride does not use (unless We ask for and receive permission) a student’s PI for purposes unrelated to providing or improving their education where We are prohibited by law from doing so.
 If any part of this policy conflicts with FERPA or other laws, Stride will obey the standard that provides more protection for the education records.

 What non-personally identifiable information does Stride collect?